 Chicken Coops: One of the small business opportunities that YOU are helping Humble Hilo to establish is providing women the tools and resources needed to start their own chicken coops.
 We have found this to be extremely successful and effective.
 For many families in living in Alta Verapaz, the staple daily diet is corn tortillas with chili to stave off hunger, resulting in lack of protein, leading to the most serious and potentially fatal forms of malnutrition.
 Helping families to raise chickens not only provides them with protein-rich eggs to eat, but it also helps families build a small business where they can sell chickens and eggs in the local markets.
 This much-needed income is essential for women and families to buy nutritious food and medicines as well as pay for other essential living expenses.

 Gardens: Another small business Humble Hilo is helping to establish along with YOUR support are gardens.
 Helping women produce their own nutritious food improves the immediate health of their family, while also creating a sustainable and long-term solution to malnutrition.
 Not only does it help reduce malnutrition, but women are also able to sell produce at local markets to generate income for their families.
 Women receive seeds and tools to start a garden, along with ongoing trainings on how to successfully maintain their garden.
 Families generally have never had the opportunity to learn about horticulture nor have access to seeds, so this is a highly valued opportunity to improve their nutritional status and to generate a sustainable income.

-Humble Hilo, in partnership with World Link Partners, helps to provide small business opportunities to women and families in need.
+Humble Hilo, in partnership with The Humble Village, helps to provide small business opportunities to women and families in need.
 Investing in a woman can make all the difference and is the key not only her future, but the future of her children, extended family, and community as a whole.
 These small businesses provide opportunity!
 They offer financial opportunity for women to improve the quality of life for themselves and for their families.